eugenetriguba/bolt/README.md

 # The name of the database driver to use to connect to
 # the database.
 Either "postgresql", "mysql", "mssql", or "sqlite3".
 driver =
+# The name of the database table to create for managing
+# the applied migration versions.
+Defaults to "bolt_migrations".
+migrations_table = "bolt_migrations"
 ```

 #### Environment Variables